 All this works excellently so long as the functions of interest are smooth.
 In applications, however, many functions that arise are not smooth, though they are often piecewise smooth.
-In this article we propose numerical algorithms for calculating with piecewise smooth functions, which have been implemented in an extension of the chebfun system.
-For example, the command produces the result shown in Figure 1.1.
-In the original chebfun system, such a computation was not possible, because $\max(f, g)$ cannot be represented to machine precision by a single polynomial unless it is of degree on the order of $10^{15}$ .
+In this article we propose numerical algorithms for calculating with piecewise-smooth functions that have been implemented in an extension of the chebfun system.
+For example, the command produces the result shown in Fig. 1.
+In the original chebfun system such a computation was not possible because $\max(f, g)$ cannot be represented to machine precision by a single polynomial unless it is of degree of the order of 10^{15} .